 I agree, most spouses will not appreciate the rigidity of this plan.
 When I was married, my wife loved to cook for us.
-Of course I wasn’t going to turn down her homemade meals!
-So, I would eat my “typical” breakfast (500 calories) and lunch (700 calories), but then at dinner I would eat whatever my wife had made.
+Of course, I knew better than to turn down her homemade meals!
+To compromise, I would eat my “typical” breakfast (500 calories) and lunch (700 calories), but then at dinner I would eat whatever my wife had made.
 Knowing that I had roughly 1,000 calories to play with gave me plenty of options, yet helped prevent overeating (and resist dessert!).

-“Wait, how do you make omelets for lunch?
+“Wait, you make omelets for lunch?
 Aren’t you supposed to be at work?”

 I have spent years researching the best foods to eat.
-Depending on what study you read, you can make a case that any food is good for you (“Drink red wine and eat dark chocolate and you’ll live to be 110!”).
+Depending on the study, you can make a case that any food is good for you (“Drink red wine and eat dark chocolate and you’ll live to be 110!”).
 Most foods on my meal plan are selected not only because I like the taste, but also because they are proven to burn fat.

 Consider the following:

 Why Almonds?
-While nuts contain more calories per gram than a lot of other foods, they are natural dietary fats that can provide a huge assist for your metabolism.
-Studies have shown that participants who eat almonds with their meals lose more body fat and more stomach fat compared to groups who don't eat almonds.
+While nuts contain more calories per gram than most foods, they are natural dietary fats that also boost metabolism.
+Studies indicate that participants who eat almonds with meals lose more body fat and more stomach fat compared to groups who don't eat almonds.

 Why Blueberries?
 Blueberries have been shown to speed up the fat burning process and are protective against weight gain.
-Furthermore, a serving of blueberries three times per week can reduce your risk of having a heart attack by 34%.
+Furthermore, eating three servings of blueberries per week has proven to reduce heart attacks by as much as 34%.

 Why Mushrooms?
-Mushrooms are an excellent source of fiber, which aids weight loss.
+Mushrooms are an excellent source of fiber, which enhances weight loss.
 Other nutrients like potassium, copper, and B vitamins support cognitive functioning.
-Adding two to four servings of mushrooms per week helps improve memory and reduce cognitive impairment by 50%.
+Adding two to four servings of mushrooms per week helps improve memory and reduce cognitive impairment by nearly 50%.

 Why Spinach?
-Just like Popeye the Sailor Man, humans gain incredible powers from this leafy vegetable which is low-calorie and contains loads of nutrients.
-Not only is spinach great for weight loss, this superfood also strengthens bones, improves eyesight, and improves skin quality!
+Just like Popeye the Sailor Man, humans gain incredible powers from this low-calorie, leafy vegetable loaded with nutrients.
+Not only is spinach great for weight loss, this superfood also strengthens bones, improves eyesight, and improves skin quality.

 Why Water?
-Drinking large amounts of water increases your metabolism and triggers the release of stored body fat.
-Drinking 20 ounces of water within a couple minutes temporarily boosts metabolism rate by 30% and burns around 25 calories.
+Drinking large amounts of water increases metabolism and triggers the release of stored body fat.
+Drinking 20 ounces of water within a couple minutes temporarily boosts metabolism rates by 30% and burns around 25 calories.
 While 25 calories may not seem significant - when done three times a day over the course of a year – 27,000 calories (more than seven pounds of fat) are burned.

 “Ok, so tell me about your cheat days."

-Before we discuss my cheat day, I want to be clear about something: eating disorders are nothing to mess with.
-Many people who go on strict diets have problems with bulimia and anorexia.
-If you experience mental health issues related to dieting, you need to contact a health professional.
+Before we discuss my cheat day, let’s be clear that eating disorders are nothing to mess with.
+Many people who participate in strict diets have problems with bulimia and anorexia.
+If you experience mental health issues related to dieting, please contact a health professional.

 To combat potential mental health issues, it is important to build in diet breaks.
 A cheat day is when you have one opportunity each week to splurge on all your favorite foods.
-By giving yourself permission to eat pizza, French fries, donuts, cookies, ice cream, and all of your guilty pleasures, you get those bottled-up cravings out of your system so you can focus on eating healthy for the remainder of the week.
+By giving yourself permission to eat pizza, French fries, donuts, cookies, ice cream, and all of your guilty pleasures, bottled-up cravings are removed from your system so you can focus on eating healthy for the remainder of the week.

 Psychologists and nutritionists agree that cheat meals allow individuals to eat better throughout the week.
-This planned calorie splurge allows people to forgo other unplanned and often binge-inducing meals – meals that take much longer to bounce back from and could throw you off the wagon altogether.
+This planned calorie splurge allows people to forgo other unplanned and binge-inducing meals – meals that take much longer to recover from and could throw you off the wagon altogether.
 Furthermore, research shows cheat meals increase metabolism, causing you to burn calories faster.

 “But I gain five pounds on cheat days!
-Aren't I blowing my diet?”
+Aren't I ruining my diet?”

 Many people worry they've "blown" their diets after a single instance of overeating.
-What they don't realize is that weight is mostly water weight.
-In fact, the most fat they can gain from a single meal or day - no matter how much they've eaten - ranges from a few ounces (after a cheat meal) to one pound (after a cheat day).
+What they don't realize is any weight gained is mostly water weight.
+In fact, the most fat anyone can gain from a single meal or day - no matter how much they've eaten - ranges from a few ounces (after a cheat meal) to one pound (after a cheat day).

-So how do I approach my cheat day?
-First of all, Saturdays are the perfect cheat days because those are the days you are most tempted to break from your diet.
-Whether you are out of town with family, at a football game with friends, or at the farmers’ market with your spouse, choosing Saturday as a cheat day allows you to eat (and drink) whatever you want without feeling bad about it.
+Saturdays are the perfect cheat day due to the countless temptations pulling you from your diet.
+Whether you are out of town with family, at a football game with friends, or at the farmers’ market with your spouse … choosing Saturday as a cheat day allows you to eat (and drink) whatever you want without hesitation.